-Right?
-Exactly.
-In my research, I wanted to blind the patients.
-But we at that time, could not work out a way to keep the patients blind.
-So we use naive patients, we recruited only patients that had no experience with muscle testing, therefore, they did not know if their muscles should stay strong or go weak.
-We did track on it.
-And we we asked them at the end.
-This is during the first study, which is the biggest study, we asked them if they detected a pattern with what their state their statements between your state the statements, and then what the muscle did, their arm did, and about 10 to 15%. guessed, which isn't a lot.
-So yeah.
-And and one of the biggest questions that practitioners asked me while I was going around data collecting was how does muscle testing work.
-And in fact, when I was in my Viber, and by the way, the my viver.
-From my five I had as a as a examiner, the director for the Center for evidence based medicine, his name is Dr. Karl and again, right?
-Yeah.
-And he, he, he, I knew he was a tough, I knew it'd be tough, but I also know he'd be fair and open minded.
+yeah.
+And he, he, I knew he was tough.
+I knew it'd be tough, but I also know he'd be fair and open minded.
 So I wasn't too worried.
 At the end of my three hour plus viba, he were wrapping things up and he leaned over and he goes, Well, how does muscle testing work anyway?
-And my advisors, schools, me and eight.
-Anything off topic? always answer that wasn't my research question.
+And my advisors, schools me and ate anything off topic.
+Always answer that wasn't my research question.
 I did.
 So I took Carl's question, how does muscle testing work?
 I said, Well, that wasn't my research question.
 And he was happy with that.
 And we moved on.
 And the truth is, he was the only one in seven.
 This was eight years now at Oxford to ask me that question.
 Really?
 Yeah.
-That he was the only one at Oxford only one of all the researchers and scientists and medical professionals asked me that.
-They they want to know if something works in intervention or test works, how well it works.
-And does it cause harm?
+That he was the only one in Oxford only one of all the researchers and scientists and medical professionals asked me that.
+They they want to know if something works in intervention or test works, how well it works and doesn't cause harm.
 Yeah, they should be asking questions more often now.
+But they're not.

-But there was a lot of people asking about how applied kinesiology works.
-And yeah, and I think that will be something which will puzzle us for a long time To be honest, because, again, I can't I can't quite grasp how you can ask someone.
-I don't know what the question would be.
-Does this supplement benefit you and get an answer from that which is meaningful?
+Well, I'm also a lot of people asking about how applied kinesiology works.
+And yeah, and I think that will be something which will puzzled us for a long time To be honest, because, again, I can't I can't quite grasp how you can ask someone, you know, I don't know what the question would be, does this supplement benefit you and get an answer from that which is meaningful?
 Yeah.

-So what, what I do in heart speak is in I've come to appreciate muscle testing.
-And I test I like to try and detect stress with my muscle test.
-Now.
-A lot of As a stress, so in essence, my research at Oxford was detecting stress through a lie.
+So what, what I do in heart speak is in, I've come to appreciate muscle testing.
+And I test I to try and detect stress with my muscle test.
+Now, a lie is a stress.
+So in essence, my research at Oxford was detecting stress through a lie.
 If I, I've really steered away from asking questions.
 I've really just focused on detecting stress now.
-For instance, in, in heartbeat, we have a whole, I don't have it here, but we have a whole list of we have a whole list of emotions that we can we muscle test for.
-And the paradigm that I use is a must if the muscle goes weak, on say, fear, that's the, that's where the stress is.
+For instance, in in Hartsfield, we have a whole I don't have it here, but we have a whole list of we have a whole list of emotions that we can we muscle test for.
+And the paradigm that I use is the most if the muscle goes weak, on say, fear.
+That's the, that's where the stress is.
 So I don't know how muscle testing works.
 It's not a question for clinical researcher like myself.
 There are many different theories.
-And I do not engage.
-I don't, I don't care.
+And I do not engage in I don't, I don't care.
 I want to know how well it works that doesn't cause harm.

 And I'm guessing that I'm guessing that last question is quite easy to answer is that it must be quite difficult for muscle testing to cause harm, or is there a possibility?
 Absolutely, there is.

-And this is a argument that my colleagues in my department at Oxford complained to me about was that if someone goes down the road of complementary or alternative medicines, whether they get chiropractic, osteopathy, acupuncture, or kinesiology, or any of any of the they call it home by omission rather than caused by directly by the muscle testing.
+And this is a argument that my colleagues in my department at Oxford complained to me about was that if someone goes down the route of complementary alternative medicines, whether they get chiropractic, osteopathy, acupuncture, or kinesiology or any of any of the they are always home by omission rather than caused by directly by the muscle testing.
 Yes, yeah, exactly.
 They are preventing themselves from getting proper medical care.